-The site is currently in use for Glenmore Lodge Outdoor centre.
-The site is an established business continuing to support the provision of tourism accommodation and activities and should be protected from adverse development.
-Any future development of the site must be for tourism uses and compatible with the existing operational business.
+Glenmore Lodge is the National Centre for Outdoor and Adventure sports.
+It is an established business which supports the provision of tourism accommodation, residential training opportunities and events for the adventure sports sector.
+These established uses should be protected from adverse development, and any future development must be compatible with the existing operational business.